 This property is considered an important natural monument in India because it is a national park, tiger reserve and biosphere reserve.
 It is located in West Bengal, India.
 It is located adjacent to the Sundarban Reserve Forest in Bangladesh and close to the Ganges Delta.
 It is filled with mangrove forest and a giant reserve for Bengal tigers.
-Aside from the tigers, several species of birds, reptiles and invertebrates also inhabit the area.
+Aside from the tigers, several species of birds, reptiles, and invertebrates also inhabit the area.
 It was initially a tiger reserve but was declared a national park in 1984.

 Western Ghats (2012)

 This mountain range is located on the western part of India.
 It is listed as one of the world’s “biodiversity hotspots” and is therefore listed under the Natural category for UNESCO World Heritage Sites in India.
-There are 39 properties in total that is included within this property, which includes wildlife sanctuaries, forest reserves and national parks.
+There are 39 properties in total that are included within this property, which includes wildlife sanctuaries, forest reserves and national parks.

 Hill Forts of Rajasthan (2013)

-Located in Northern India, this World Heritage Site is composed of six forts: Chittorgarh Fort, Kumbhalgarh Fort, Ranthambore Fort, Gagron Fort, Amber Fort and Jaisalmer Fort.
+Located in Northern India, this World Heritage Site is composed of six forts: Chittorgarh Fort, Kumbhalgarh Fort, Ranthambore Fort, Gagron Fort, Amber Fort, and Jaisalmer Fort.
 These forts are located within the Aravalli Range and date back to the 5th century AD.
 This property is listed under the Cultural category.